 It’s easy for the person you are supporting to become your whole world but remember that looking after yourself is an important part of being the best support person you can be.
 Here are some tips on how you can strike the balance:

 Learn about the mental health condition your loved one is experiencing.
 Uncertainty on your part can lead to a lot of stress.
-For example, if you’re supporting someone with depression, it’s good to know phrases to avoid when talking to them about their condition.
-Similarly, there are common misconceptions when it comes to anxiety.
-The best thing you can do is to learn the facts so that you can understand what they are going through and how this affects their day-to-day behaviour.
+For example, if you’re supporting someone with depression, it’s good to know how to approach the conversation and support them to see a mental health professional.
+Similarly, there is existing stigma when it comes to anxiety.
+The best thing you can do is to learn about mental health facts so that you can understand what they are going through and how this affects their day-to-day behaviour.

 Accept how you feel.
 Supporting someone with a mental health condition can bring up lots of emotions.
 These may include fear, confusion and guilt.
 You might find yourself constantly wondering, ‘How am I supposed to feel?’
 There is no single or short answer to this – how you feel is how you feel.
 Accept that aspects of the situation are beyond your control and allow yourself to feel your feelings, knowing that you still love the person you are supporting either way.